mvilucchio/superporchetta.github.io/_posts/2020-06-25-asymmetric-anarmonic-hoscillator.md

 V(x)=\frac{1}{2} x^{2}-g \frac{x^{3}}{2} \quad g > 0
 $$

 This interaction is essentially a harmonic oscillator potential with an odd small perturbation, which order is determined by g.
-In the limit of $$x \rightarrow + \infty $$ the cubic potential is greater than the quadratic one, no matter how small g is, so we always have a metastable state.
+In the limit of $$ x \rightarrow + \infty $$ the cubic potential is greater than the quadratic one, no matter how small g is, so we always have a metastable state.
 In the following document, the following analysis is focused on the fundamental state of the harmonics oscillator which energy is 1/2 in atomic units.

 ![Cubic Potential](/assets/images/posts/black_potential.png)